 The Utah State Archives maintains the non-digitized records of state governors from 1850 to the present.
 Detailed finding aids are available for viewing and information for obtaining the material is available on the website.
 The archives also store official state documents.
 There is also a limited digital archives for two governors and includes official government documents, newspaper clippings, speeches, press releases, documents from the First Lady, photographs and scrapbooks.

-The Utah State History
+The Utah Division of State History

 The Utah State History website (which includes the State Historical Society) features a digital photo archive with numerous pictures relating to state governors and online collection catalog which revealed two collections specific to the governor, including “Utah Territorial and State Governors Photograph Collection” and “Governor Michael Leavitt Olympic Photograph Collection, 2002.”
 There is also a collection of non-digitized personal and family papers, but a researcher using these aids must know which specific governor they are searching for to best use the site.
-A search for Governor in the general catalog yielded over 300 results from across the collection, but the descriptions of the material were severely lacking.

 Pioneer, the state government’s digital archive, includes official government documents and digital archival material – photos, news clippings, official documents, letters, scrapbooks, statements and speeches for Governors Michael Leavitt (1993-2003) and Olene Walker (2003-2005).